nerdcubed/brainless-mobs/README.md

-# brainless-mobs
+# lobotomob
-A Python script that disables the AI of all mobs currently spawned in a Minecraft world.
+A Python script that disables the AI of all mobs currently spawned in a Minecraft world, effectively making them brainless.
 Do note you'll probably want to also run `/gamerule doMobSpawning false` and utilise mods/plugins for disabling mob spawning via other methods.

 This is done by applying the following NBT tags to all mob entities saved in the world:
  - `Invulnerable`
  - `NoAI`
  - `NoGravity`
  - `PersistenceRequired`
+ - `Silent`
  - `Fire`

 A button is also placed in the head slot of mobs that burn during daylight, unless there's already something occupying that slot.